dhdsolar/MD_2023/Readme.md

 # Maryland Green Field Suitability Analysis and Siting
-Herein we will document the modeling process for green field site selection and scoring using the Beallsville spot campaign as a case study.
+Herein we document the modeling process for green field site selection and scoring using the Beallsville spot campaign as a case study.

 <table>
 <tr>